 In this part, you should add a MouseMotionListener to the setup method and set the drawingArea to listen for mouse moves using the addMouseMotionListener method.
 You can either write this as an anonymous inner class inside the setup method, or you can have the PaddlePart5 class implement both ActionListener and MouseMotionListener.
 You should implement a mouseMoved method to change the x-coordinate of the paddle to follow the mouse cursor moves across the scene.
+Make sure the paddle does not move off the scene.
 You do not need to implement the mouseDragged method of the MouseMotionListener interface unless you find a need for it.